 The Bottom Line

 If you are wondering between push ups vs bench press in terms of getting a bigger chest, science clearly states that both workouts do the same thing and will produce the same results.
-All that remains is you choosing your favourite workout and putting in the work for those coveted gains.
+All that remains is you choosing your favorite workout and putting in the work for those coveted gains.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 A licensed physician should be consulted for diagnosis and treatment of any medical conditions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!